unconventional-underdogs/productade/README.md

 # FAQ

 ### Q. What is Productade?
-Productade is a family of productivity applications for product people that still want to use their brains.
+Productade is a family of productivity applications and resources for product people that still want to use their brains.

 #### Q. What are Productade applications?
 Productade applications help accelerate product workflows.